opalmedapps/opal-rms/README.md

 These configuration parameters are read by `docker compose` and by `php/class/Config.php` (via [`phpdotenv`](https://github.com/vlucas/phpdotenv)).

+If your database is being run with secure transport required (SSL/TLS traffic encryption), also update the values for the SSL environment variables: `DATABASE_USE_SSL=1` and `SSL_CA=/var/www/orms/certs/ca.pem` after copying the `ca.pem` file into the certs directory of ORMs.
+Detailed instructions on how to generate SSL certificates can be found either in the [documentation repository](https://gitlab.com/opalmedapps/docs/-/blob/main/docs/guides/self_signed_certificates.md) or in the [db-docker README](https://gitlab.com/opalmedapps/db-docker).

 ### Docker

 This project comes with a `docker-compose.yml` file providing you with `db-orms` and `db-log` databases, as well as the `app` in their respective containers.
 In addition, the following services are required: